vangoghworldwide/linkedart/README.md

 http://vocab.getty.edu/aat/300041273 | Prints

 ### Link to VGW URI
 To identify how your artwork relates to Van Gogh Worldwide provide a link to a VGW URI.
-The VGW URI is based on the Fnumber. list of the available VGW-URIs is found [here](https://github.com/vangoghworldwide/delafaille).
+The VGW URI is based on the Fnumber.
+A list of the available VGW-URIs is found [here](https://github.com/vangoghworldwide/delafaille).

 @TBD sameAs does not exist in Linked Art
 ```json